Superintendent

 Dr. Paula Patterson, Superintendent of Schools

-Hello East Harris County and Crosby ISD families,
+Dear East Harris County Community Members and Families,

 Dr. Paula Patterson